magento/devdocs-mbi/docs/import-api.md

 ### Status {#status}

 You can always check the status of the Data Import API.
 This is called when you instantiate the client.
-This will return a 200 OK response if the API is operational.
+This will return a `200-Success` response if the API is operational.

 ```bash
 curl -v https://connect.rjmetrics.com